amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 Computation is performed by sending messages to objects.
 For example, `5 factorial` computes $5! = 120$.
 Here, the receiver is the `Integer` object `5` and the message is `factorial`.

-The conditional expression, too, is implemented as a message.
+The conditional expression, too, is implemented as a message:

 ```Smalltalk
 b ifTrue: [csq] ifFalse: [alt]